 - It’s ready to use!

 An alternative way of utilizing this calendar is by pre-filling the bags with submissions by each family member, for each family member.
 Each day the family can pull out the daily gratitude and give and receive the love.
-Countering entitlement with gratitude on a daily basis is a tool for families to have in their tool kits.

 Using Gratitude Rhymes to Teach Kids